Native to (or naturalized in) Oregon:

 - Hardy to USDA Zone 2 Native from Newfoundland to Florida, west to the Rocky Mountains.

 - Hundreds to thousands of Evening Grosbeaks, which are a stout short-tailed finch, briefly visit the Oregon State campus nearly every spring, usually in April.
 The peak in the population seems to coincide with the maturation of the fruit (seeds) of the many elms on the campus.
-It appears that the birds prefer the seeds of the American Elm in comparison to the larger seeds of the Dutch elms (Ulmus x hollandica) near Benton Hall and those making up the Elm Walk between 15th St. and 11th St.
+It appears that the birds prefer the seeds of the American Elm in comparison to the larger seeds of the Dutch elms (Ulmus x hollandica) near Community Hall and those making up the Elm Walk between 15th St. and 11th St.

 - Oregon State Univ. campus: tall, arching specimen on the northwest corner of the Valley Library quad, lower spreading form directly west of library, and an intermediate form between these two.
 There are several on the perimeter of the MU Quad.